nullmastermind/prompts/plan.md

   - **TASK MANAGEMENT TOOL UTILIZATION**: Use provided task management tools to:
     - Create structured task hierarchy using add_tasks with proper parent-child relationships
     - Organize tasks into logical phases with clear dependencies and sequencing, avoiding unnecessary complexity
-    - Implement real-time status tracking using update_tasks:
-      - NOT_STARTED (initial state)
-      - IN_PROGRESS (when task begins)
-      - COMPLETE (when task finishes)
-      - CANCELLED (when task blocked/cancelled)
   - Break down design specifications into discrete, trackable tasks with clear descriptions and outcomes, emphasizing simple approaches
   - Define comprehensive but simple testing strategy: unit tests, integration tests, E2E tests, security tests with coverage targets
   - Estimate effort for each task and identify potential security and reliability risks